 EVENING

-St. Cecilia (3455 Peachtree Rd)
+Dinner at St. Cecilia (3455 Peachtree Rd)

 Chef Ford Fry’s menu is inspired by the flavors of the southern European coastline and serves up Italian seafood, pasta and specialty cocktails in an elegant setting.
 Sip on the La Bella Donna, with Amaro CioCiaro, Casoni 1814, Strega, Grapefruit, and Prosecco.